fenago/intro-ruby/lab_guides/Lab_1.md

 Division, Multiplication, Addition, and Subtraction) managed by Ruby automatically.
 Ruby follows an order of precedence for operators, which defines the order in which the operators will take priority in any equation.
-We will learn about precedence in *Chapter 3, Program Workflow.*
+We will learn about precedence in *Lab 3, Program Workflow.*

 Note